CZ-NIC/knot-resolver/daemon/README.rst

 Dynamic configuration
 ^^^^^^^^^^^^^^^^^^^^^

-Knowing that the the configuration is a Lua in disguise enables you to write dynamic rules, and also avoid repetition and templating.
-This is unavoidable with static configuration, e.g. when you want to configure each node a little bit differently.
+Knowing that the the configuration is a Lua in disguise enables you to write dynamic rules.
+It also helps you to avoid repetitive templating that is unavoidable with static configuration.

 .. code-block:: lua